The Alpha and the Omega

-1. rhombic trefoils, the first iteration of the process creating Koch antisnowflakes from G-triangles;
+1. rhombic trefoils, the first iteration of a Koch antisnowflake from a triangle;

-2. triangular trefoils, the first iteration of the creation of Koch antisnowflakes from hexagrams;
+2. triangular trefoils, the first iteration of a Koch antisnowflake from a hexagon;

 The nine trefoils (eight of them paired) are displayed below.

-The following table shows how the numbers derive from the geometry of G-triangles.
+The following table shows how the G1.1 numbers (emboldened) derive from the geometry of G-triangles.
 I have used G-triangle 55 (T10) to show how trefoil pairs naturally arise.

 a) 31 rhombic trefoils